-The Journal of Brand Management has established itself as the leading authoritative journal on brand management and strategy.
-It considers all dimensions of this fast-evolving field, drawing together cutting-edge analysis and the latest thinking from leading International experts in academia and industry.
+The Journal of Brand Management is a peer-reviewed publication which has established itself as the leading authoritative journal on brand management and strategy.
+It considers all dimensions of this fast-evolving field, drawing together cutting-edge analysis and the latest thinking from leading international experts in academia and industry.

 The Journal of Brand Management is essential reading for brand strategists in private and public sector organizations, and academics in universities and business schools; brand researchers; business development executives; attorneys specializing in intellectual property and patents; and more.